 I have two weeks left!
 The end of the year is always bittersweet for me because I love my kindies but I know they are ready to move on.
 (Thank goodness I get a sweet new batch of kiddos every year.)
 But I also get super excited because summer is my favorite time of year.
 Sleeping in, going to the pool with my family, freckles on my cheeks, BBQs, warm summer nights, EEP!
 I’m getting super excited just thinking about it.

 One thing that I do not love is taking down my room at the end of the year.
 By the time the kids are gone, I want to be gone too!
-We usually come back for a WEEK at the end of the year, but our admin has taken pity on us and that week has turned into 2 days.
-I think this is great news but I also have to be really smart with my time and ready to check out.
-This is also the first year in 5 years that I won’t be moving classrooms!
-Yay!
+We usually come back for a WEEK at the end of the year, so the quickest I can be checked out, the better.
 With that being said, I have come up with my top 5 tips for packing up your room quickly (but also making less work come August!)

 Tip # 1: